-If you’ve outdriven your playing partners it’s all the sweeter.
+If your tee shot has gone a reasonable distance, it’s a bonus, and if you’ve outdriven your playing partners, it’s all the sweeter.

-Power rules over precision and the further you hit the golf ball the better.
+Power rules over precision, and the further you hit the golf ball, the better.

 In this article, we will look to answer who hits the longest drives in golf, along with:

-- Long drive specialists – the stats that elevate them beyond tour professionals
+- Long Drive Specialists – the stats that elevate them beyond tour professionals

 Let’s jump in!